MacKLess/coraline_coffee/README.md

 ## Description

-_This site functions as the online sales portal for the coffee shop, Coraline's Coffee.
+_This site functions as the online sales portal for the coffee shop, Coraline's Cafe.
 Users can review the coffee types available and leave reviews on their favorites._

 ## Set-up/Installation Instructions